nesaorg/Equivariant-Encryption-for-AI/README.md

 # Features

-## Blindness ##
+## Blind Privacy ##
 Nesa serves requests with zero visibility on underlying data and full blindness on query.

-## Same Speed ##
+## No Effect on Speed ##
-Nesa delivers zero latency on blind inference.
+Nesa delivers zero latency on protected inference.

 ## Wide Model Coverage ##
-Nesa has a wide range of model support, with coverage on 50,000+ models and multiple modalities.
+Nesa supports coverage on 50,000+ models and multiple modalities.

 ## Cost Savings ##
 vs Cloud AI: Nesa is ~80% cheaper*

 vs On-prem AI: Nesa is ~99% cheaper*

-*Considerations on cost savings rely on standard assumptions of GPU, infrastruture and basic staffing costs.
-Detailed cost comparison info can be found in our docs.
+*Considerations on cost savings rely on standard assumptions of GPU, infra and staffing costs.
+Detailed comparison info can be found in our docs.

 ## RAG Support ##
 Nesa supports integrating blind RAG datastores in-cloud.

-## Easy Set-up ##
+## Quick Set-up ##
 Nesa is one click install and go.
 See documentation.

 ## ChatGPT Compatible API ##
 Nesa provides a ChatGPT-compatible API for running blind inference with a one-line change.

-# How Nesa Achieves This
+# How Nesa Achieves Blind AI

 Equivariant Encryption (EE) is a new security technology by Nesa, similar to Homomorphic Encryption (HE) in arithmetic-based privacy-preserving structure, but executed inside unique discrete architectures that provide complete inference encryption with no additional latency.